 Som O Koong (225 THB)

 Out of all the restaurants listed in this article, On Lok Yun is located the furthest from the Grand Palace and Wat Pho (750 meters).
 The reason why it’s listed is that it’s a hugely popular local restaurant to enjoy Western breakfast with a Thai twist.
 As you already might know, it’s highly recommended to visit the Grand Palace as early as possible to avoid the heat and the crowd.
 The Grand Palace opens at 08:30 in the morning.
 This restaurant opens at 05:30, making it perfect to visit it first and enjoy a delicious and cheap breakfast.
 You can order different types of egg with bacon and sausage.
 One of the most ordered versions is the Scrambled Eggs with Bacon, Ham and Chinese Sausage (40 THB).
 Other tasty breakfast options are the Egg Custard Break (Kaya) (28 THB) and the French Toast (35 THB).
-More information can be found in our article about On Lok Yun.
+More in-depth information can be found in our article about On Lok Yun.
+More general information, such as the location of this local restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of On Lok Yun.

 Cheap breakfast at On Lok Yun, close to Wat Pho and Grand Palace

 Not necessarily a restaurant, but it most definitely deserves a listing in this article about the best restaurants near the Grand Palace and Wat Pho.
 This small shop serves the best coconut ice cream in the city.
 The owner makes this heavenly ice cream solely from coconut and won’t add any other ingredient to it.
-Next to coconut ice cream, she also serves flavours like mango, green tea, Thai tea and black bean.
-I would strongly recommend this treat in the late afternoon when you are looking for something to cool down.
-More details about this small shop can be found in our article about The Best Coconut Ice Cream in Bangkok.
+Besides the coconut ice cream, she also serves flavours like mango, green tea, Thai tea and black bean.
+I would strongly recommend this delicious treat in the late afternoon when you are looking for something to cool down.
+More in-depth information about this small shop can be found in our article about The Best Coconut Ice Cream in Bangkok.
+More general information, such as the location of this local restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of Natthaphon Coconut Ice Cream.

 Coconut Ice Cream(30 THB)